Authored by the expert who managed and guided the team behind the Belgium Property Pack

 Which banks are most foreigner-friendly in Brussels in 2026?

-As of early 2026, the most foreigner-friendly banks for mortgages in Brussels are BNP Paribas Fortis, ING Belgium, and Belfius, with KBC Brussels being excellent for internationals who already live in Belgium but more restrictive for non-residents.
+As of 2026, the most foreigner-friendly mainstream mortgage banks in Brussels are usually BNP Paribas Fortis, ING Belgium, and KBC Brussels, with Belfius also often relevant.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Brussels.